Decoding algorithms for surface codes: Decoders for surface codes

 To finish with this section, there is a repository with the implementation of the MaxSAT decoder presented in \cite{maxsat}.
-The repository, developed at the Technical University of Munich, is named \emph{QECC: An MQT tool for Quantum Error Correcting Codes written in C++} \cite{Maxsoft} and is intended to be a more general tool for QEC than just the MaxSAT decoder for color codes.
+The repository\footnote{\url{https://github.com/cda-tum/mqt-qecc}}, developed at the Technical University of Munich, is named \emph{QECC: An MQT tool for Quantum Error Correcting Codes written in C++} and is intended to be a more general tool for QEC than just the MaxSAT decoder for color codes.
 At the time of writing, the authors of the repository state that the project is still in early development and, thus, will contain other QEC software tools.
 The main ideas used for the software package were presented in \cite{TUMqecPaper}.
 Either way, at the moment of writing, the MaxSAT decoder and a decoder for QLDPCs based on the UF decoder \cite{ldpcuf} are present in the software package.
-Note that since surface codes can be seen as QLDPC codes, the UF decoder implemented in \cite{Maxsoft} can in principle be used to decode such families of codes.